codewithemma/test-news/README.md

 ### Environment Variables

-- `MONGODB_URI`: the connection string for your MongoDB instance
+- `MONGO_URI`: the connection string for your MongoDB instance

 ## API Endpoints